 - Restrictions on weapons

-There are two types of probation:
+What are The two types of probation?

 - 1. Serving time in jail and then being put on probation after completing jail time.
 Often, the time is jail is shortened because the offender will be on probation.